TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Concepts/Index.rst

          .. container:: card-body

-            In an introduction to writing accessible content with links to third party resources.
+            An introduction to writing accessible content with links to third party resources.

    .. container:: col-md-6 pl-0 pr-3 py-3 m-0